lifaon74/observables/examples/04-do-an-http-request-with-observables.md

 This has some problems if the user clicks many times on the button:
 - the previous requests are no more required, as consequence they should be aborted.
-- the UI should not be rendered/updated for the previous calls or we could potentially see page 0 being rendered after page 1:
+- the UI should not be rendered/updated for the previous calls, or we could potentially see page 0 being rendered after page 1:
-  1) (at time 0) user clicks on button, first request starts and will take 1000ms
+  1) (at time 0) user clicks on the button, first request starts and will take 1000ms
-  2) (at time 100ms) user clicks on button (another time), first request is not finished, second request starts and will take 200ms (faster than the previous one)
+  2) (at time 100ms) user clicks on the button (another time), first request is not finished, second request starts and will take 200ms (faster than the previous one)
   3) (at time 300ms) second request finishes and is rendered into the DOM (page 1)
   4) (at time 1000ms) first request finishes and is rendered into the DOM (page 0) => UNWANTED BEHAVIOUR !